stefanoverna/graphql8/guides/fields/arguments.md

 field :posts, [PostType], null: false do argument :start_date, String, required: true, prepare: ->(startDate, ctx) {
     # return the prepared argument.
-    # raise a GraphQL::ExecutionError to halt the execution of the field and
+    # raise a GraphQL8::ExecutionError to halt the execution of the field and
     # add the exception's message to the `errors` key.
   }
 end